It is so hard to sort out what bat facts are true and which are myths. Bats are one of our favorite animals yet they are so misunderstood.

 Bats come in all sizes.
 From the tiny bumblebee bat only 1 inch long to the giant golden-crowned flying fox with a wingspan of over 6 feet.

 And all bats fall into one of two categories.
 Microbats eat mostly insects and megabats (also known as fruit bats) eat mostly fruit.

 Some bats also eat small mammals, birds, and fish.
 And then there are vampire bats (which are only found in South America) and they feed on the blood of cattle.

 There are many misconceptions and myths surrounding bats.

 So what are a few of these myths and what are the real bat facts?
 Here we go:

 Myth 1: Bats get caught in your hair.
 No, they use echolocation to find insects, often swooping to catch a bug but avoiding a collision with you.
 They are not faintly interested in your hair.

 Myth 2: Bats suck your blood.
-Well, out of 1,400 bat species, only 3 are vampire bats.
-All 3 live in Latin America and they prefer the blood of cattle or birds, not humans.
-So if you happen to sleep outside in Latin America, use a mosquito net and they will not bother you.
+We have all been watching too many Dracula movies.
+Out of 1,400 bat species, only 3 are vampire bats.
+All live in Latin America and they prefer the blood of cattle or birds, not humans.
+So if you happen to sleep outside in Latin America, use mosquito netting and they will not bother you.

 Myth 3: All bats have rabies.
 No!
 Just like any wild mammal some do carry rabies but less than 1/2 of 1% of bats actually have rabies.
 The World Health Organization reports 99% of all deaths from rabies comes from dog bites.
 Only 1-2 people die a year from rabies as a result of bat contact.
 However, if you find an injured bat or one in your house, be sure to call a local rescuer for instructions to prevent injury to you or the bat.
 To put rabies in perspective, read more here